 (a) Requirement. - If a law enforcement vehicle is equipped with a dashboard camera, and except as provided in subsection (b) of this section, a law enforcement officer shall activate the dashboard camera when engaging in a traffic stop, vehicle pursuit, vehicle search, or other interaction with the public that is within the range of the camera.
 Except when doing so would be unsafe, impracticable, or impossible, a law enforcement officer shall inform the person or people the law enforcement officer is interacting with that the interaction is being recorded.
 A law enforcement officer shall not deactivate a dashboard camera until (i) the conclusion of the traffic stop, vehicle pursuit, vehicle search, or other interaction with the public, (ii) the law enforcement officer has left the scene, (iii) a supervisor, while being recorded, authorizes the law enforcement officer to deactivate the dashboard camera, or (iv) an exception listed in subsection (b) of this section authorizes deactivation.
-Prior to deactivating a dashboard camera, a law enforcement officer shall announce that he or she is deactivating the dashboard camera and the reason why he or she is deactivating the dashboard camera and the reason why he or she is deactivating the dashboard camera and the reason why he or she is deactivating the dashboard camera.
+Prior to deactivating a dashboard camera, a law enforcement officer shall announce that he or she is deactivating the dashboard camera and the reason why he or she is deactivating the dashboard camera.
+A law enforcement officer shall note in any incident report prepared after an interaction with the public that a recording was made using a dashboard camera.